RaphaelHoudouin/finance-reporting-analysis/README.md

 - **In-depth Analytics**: Conduct in-depth analysis to unveil concealed patterns in financial data, empowering strategic decision-making.

+Below is an overview of the Power BI dashboard:

 ## Technology Stack

 - **Power BI**: The primary tool used for developing the financial reporting and analysis solution.